arashsa/Emissions/README.md

 * **styles/**: Where you put your css files
 * **specs/**: Where you put your test files
 * **gulpfile**: Gulp configuration

+# TODO
+There are lots of things to do, and of course, a lot more than what I write here.
+But these are some obvious ones

+- Merge the various chart code.
+Do it [the right way](http://nicolashery.com/integrating-d3js-visualizations-in-a-react-app)
+- Less brittle routing.
+Routing and state logic is currently intertwined.